balajikarthick/ML-DL/E-Commerce Product Classification Problem/README.md

 3. label   - The class to which a product belongs.
-Values belong to the finite set (‘books’,’music’, ‘videos’,’rest’)
+Values belong to the finite set (â€˜booksâ€™,â€™musicâ€™, â€˜videosâ€™,â€™restâ€™)

     The problem statement is to  classify the products into any one of the buckets (i)   Books
 (ii)  Music
 (iii)  Videos
-(iv)  Rest    -  A default class for products which doesn’t belong to (i),(ii) or (iii)  category.
+(iv)  Rest    -  A default class for products which doesnâ€™t belong to (i),(ii) or (iii)  category.

+## Approach used in the notebook
+``- Data understanding
+  - Data Cleaning
+  - Applying ML models for classification
+  - Perform analysis on accuracy

+ ## Further improvements
+  - Avoid overfitting using cross-fold validation technique
+  - Approach for feature selection